-Resurrection Easter Craft : A Printable Easter Story Craft
+Resurrection Easter Craft: A Printable Easter Story Craft

 As a Christian Easter is a big deal for our family.
-My older kids understand the importance of our beliefs but for little ones a lot of it doesn’t make sense.
+My older kids understand the importance of our beliefs but for little ones, a lot of it doesn’t make sense.
 Easter Sunday is one of those tenants of the faith that can be confusing.
 That’s why I had the idea to put together this fun craft that would teach them all about the resurrection.
 Although it’s fun to include the Easter Bunny and all the Easter/ Spring Fun.
-It’s very important for Christians to keep our focus on Jesus during Easter.
+It’s very important for Christians to keep their focus on Jesus during Easter.